Academic Catalog

 • courses team taught by physical therapy faculty with expertise in basic and clinical sciences illustrating the application of science into clinical practice

-• ethical leadership and cultural competence developed through service learning and other opportunities.
+• ethical leadership and cultural competence developed through community-engaged learning and other opportunities.
 The DPT Program follows the semester calendar, including the January interim term and two summer months.
 DPT courses are open only to students officially admitted to the DPT Program.

 First Year (41 credits)